nicolashinrichs/geohyp/README.md

 ## Licensing

-This repository is released under the MIT License.
+This repository is released under the BSD-3-Clause license.
 See `LICENSE` for more details.

 ## Citation